paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

 ## 1. Architecture Overview

 The HobbyFi Copilot is designed as a **router-based multi-agent system** rather than a single monolithic agent, since vendor queries span two fundamentally different risk profiles: read-only information retrieval and write operations that mutate CRM data.
-Separating these into distinct agents backed by typed, scoped tools ensures the LLM decides *what* the vendor wants, while deterministic code decides *how* it is executed — a critical safety property given the requirement that "write access is only executed on vendor approval."
+Separating these into distinct agents backed by typed, scoped tools ensures the LLM decides *what* the vendor wants, while deterministic code decides *how* it is executed, a critical safety property given the requirement that "write access is only executed on vendor approval."

 **Core components:**

-- **Intent Router Agent** — Classifies incoming vendor queries into READ or WRITE, and further into specific sub-intents (e.g., `read_revenue`, `read_trial_users`, `write_extend_trial`).
+- **Intent Router Agent:** Classifies incoming vendor queries into READ or WRITE, and further into specific sub-intents (e.g., `read_revenue`, `read_trial_users`, `write_extend_trial`).
 This layer combines a lightweight ML classifier (TF-IDF + LinearSVC, calibrated) with LLM-based entity extraction for parameters like `vendor_id`, `sport`, `date_range`, and `user_id`.
-- **Query Agent (read-only)** — Invokes scoped tools such as `getRevenue(vendorId, dateRange)` or `listTrialUsers(vendorId, sport)` against read-optimized views, always injecting `vendor_id` from the authenticated session rather than trusting it from the LLM output.
+- **Query Agent (read-only):** Invokes scoped tools such as `getRevenue(vendorId, dateRange)` or `listTrialUsers(vendorId, sport)` against read-optimized views, always injecting `vendor_id` from the authenticated session rather than trusting it from the LLM output.
-- **Action Agent (write)** — Builds a structured change payload (e.g., `updateMembershipDate`, `extendTrial`, `cancelSubscription`) but never executes directly.
+- **Action Agent (write):** Builds a structured change payload (e.g., `updateMembershipDate`, `extendTrial`, `cancelSubscription`) but never executes directly.
 It hands the payload to a workflow that requires explicit vendor approval before execution.
-- **Guardrail Layer** — Sits between LLM output and tool execution, validating scope, business rules, and confidence thresholds before any action proceeds.
+- **Guardrail Layer:** Sits between LLM output and tool execution, validating scope, business rules, and confidence thresholds before any action proceeds.
-- **Response Formatter** — Converts raw tool outputs into natural, concise vendor-facing language, citing record counts/IDs where relevant.
+- **Response Formatter:** Converts raw tool outputs into natural, concise vendor-facing language, citing record counts/IDs where relevant.

 **High-level flow:**